-In July 2015, the Authority issued \$39,595,000 in Mortgage Revenue Bonds Series 2015A Bonds with fixed interest rates ranging from 1.00% to 4.02%.
-The proceeds were used to refund all outstanding principal of the Series 2006A Bonds.

-The Series 2015A Bonds were issued at a premium of \$781,200 with issuance costs and underwriters fees of \$451,670.
+During August 2016, the Authority issued \$67,000,000 in Mortgage Revenue Bonds, Series 2016B, with fixed interest rates ranging from 0.60% to 4.00%.
+The proceeds will refund Series 2006C and purchase first-time homeowner mortgages.
+The Series 2016B Bonds were issued at a premium of \$2,714,150 with issuance costs and underwriters fees of \$730,000.

 Housing bonds, as opposed to most bonds, are designed to be called prior to maturity based on mortgage pre-payments.
 As such, the economic benefit should be calculated with estimated pre-payments (and resulting bond calls prior to maturity) taken into account.
 This results in a lower, but more accurate, estimate of economic gain.
-The Series 2015A refunding of Series 2006A Bonds resulted in an economic gain, using a 3.0% discount, of over \$6 million.
+The Series 2016B refunding of Series 2006C Bonds resulted in an economic gain, using a 3.0% discount, of over \$7 million.

-In February 2016, the Authority issued \$30,000,000 in Mortgage Revenue Bonds Series 2016A Bonds with fixed interest rates ranging from 0.50% to 4.00%.
+During January 2017, the Authority issued \$50,000,000 in Mortgage Revenue Bonds, Series 2017A, with fixed interest rates ranging from 1.20% to 4.00%.
 The proceeds will purchase first-time homeowner mortgages.

-The Series 2016A Bonds were issued at a premium of \$1,402,050 with issuance costs and underwriters fees of \$358,972.
+The Series 2017A Bonds were issued at a premium of \$1,319,760 with issuance costs and underwriters fees of \$580,000.

-Amortization of bond discounts for the year ended June 30, 2016 that was included in bond interest expense in the Single Family Finance Programs Fund was \$2,803.
-Bond premium amortized for the year ended June 30, 2016 and attributable to the Single Family Finance Programs Fund bonds totaled \$992,254 and was reported as interest expense in the fund.
+Amortization of bond discounts for the fiscal year ended June 30, 2017 that was included in bond interest expense in the Single Family Finance Programs Fund was \$2,411.
+Bond premium amortized for the fiscal year ended June 30, 2017 and attributable to the Single Family Finance Programs Fund bonds totaled \$1,293,760 and was reported as interest expense in the fund.

-Amortization of deferred gains and losses on refundings of debt of \$852,399 for the year ended June 30, 2016 was attributable to the Single Family Finance Programs Fund bonds and was included in interest expense in the proprietary fund.
+Amortization of net deferred gains on refundings of debt of \$231,006 for the fiscal year ended June 30, 2017 was attributable to the Single Family Finance Programs Fund bonds and was included in interest expense in the proprietary fund.